 Ducks will often sleep in the snow instead of coming inside.
-What protects them is they have over twice the number of feathers
+What protects them is they have over twice the number of feathers as chickens.

 And I am sure you realize that ducks love the rain.
 What you don’t want, however, is a muddy pen for ducks.
 They don’t like constant mud any more than chickens do.
 It is better to lock them in their coop during lengthy rainy periods than to allow them to turn their grassy run into a mud wasteland.

 Ducks are also much more resistant to disease.
 Commercial chickens are vaccinated for a myriad of diseases—ducks, on the other hand, are rarely vaccinated.

 So now you want to try a few ducks so you can eat those wonderful eggs!
 What breed(s) should you choose?
 All ducks lay delicious eggs, so if you see a breed that appeals to you, go for it!

 If you want a duck that is comparable to the White Leghorn chicken in terms of egg production, you need to try the Khaki Campbell, Golden 300 or White Layer ducks.

 The Khaki Campbell was developed in the early 1900’s in England exclusively for egg production.
 It was further developed in Holland by Jensen Farms where their birds averaged 325 eggs produced in 365 days of lay.
 No individual breed comes close to the Khaki Campbell in egg production.

 Our experience with the Khaki Campbell was that it was a nervous breed, it was not consistent in production from flock to flock, and the eggs were smaller than what we wanted.